Arvtesh/UnityFx.Mvc/README.md

 Controllers are the components that handle user interaction, work with the model.
 In an MVC application, the view only displays information; the controller handles and responds to user input and interaction.

 ### Service
 Services usually contian very specialized logic, that is shared between several controllers.
 Services may on may not depend on Model.
-Neither model not views should not depend on services.
+Neither model not views should depend on services.
 Examples of services: `IFileSystem`, `IAssetFactory`, `IAudioService`.

 ## Usage
 Install the package and import the namespace: